zchips/web-module-challenge-arrays/README.md

-## Advanced CSS and Intro to JavaScript
+## Advanced CSS and Intro to JavaScript - rough draft

 ## Arrays